New York City District Council of Carpenters Pension Fund v. SolarWinds Corporation

-Case Team: Will Horowitz, Thomas Sperber
+Case Team: | Thomas Sperber |

-This is a securities fraud class action brought on behalf of persons and entities who purchased or otherwise acquired the common stock of SolarWinds Corporation (“SolarWinds” or the “Company) from October 18, 2018 through December 17, 2020, inclusive (the “Class Period”), and were damaged thereby.
+This is a securities fraud class action that was brought on behalf of persons and entities who purchased or otherwise acquired the common stock of SolarWinds Corporation (“SolarWinds” or the “Company) from October 18, 2018 through December 17, 2020, inclusive (the “Class Period”), and were damaged thereby.

 all persons who purchased or otherwise acquired the common stock of SolarWinds from October 18, 2018 through December 17, 2020, inclusive (the “Class Period”), and who were damaged thereby.